Voting policy at General Meetings (GMs)

 Best selection policy applied to financial intermediaries and list of intermediaries used

 CAPZA does not trade in listed securities.
 Consequently, the selection of financial intermediaries and associated best execution policy do not apply in practice.
-However, if required, Capzanine would observe the principles of best selection and best execution.
-Note also that Capzanine always takes care when selecting the counterparties, intermediaries and service providers it deals with, and does its utmost to appraise them annually to make sure it works only with entities of the best quality.
+However, if required, CAPZA would observe the principles of best selection and best execution.
+Note also that CAPZA always takes care when selecting the counterparties, intermediaries and service providers it deals with, and does its utmost to appraise them annually to make sure it works only with entities of the best quality.

 Variable remuneration policy